cameroncondry/cbc-kitten-scientists/README.md

 #### Cat Power

-Auto-hunts when catpower is at 95% capacity and Auto crafts parchments before the next hunt is deployed.
+Hunts when catpower is at 95% capacity and builds parchments before the hunt is sent.

 #### Religion

-Auto-praise when faith is at 99% capacity.
+Praises when faith is at 99% capacity.

 #### Game Log

-Auto-observes astronomical events.
+Observes astronomical events.

 ## History

+### 2015.03.11 - Version 1.1.4

+- Major refactor of codebase to have cleaner lines between responsibilities.
+- Stacked options in a two column layout.
+- Luxury resources now have their own toggle.

 ### 2015.03.10 - Version 1.1.3